Understanding the Effects of Distractors on Reasoning Vision-Language Models: Pipeline details of Idis

 \subsection{Prompts for dataset generation}

-To generate each distractor-conditioned sample in the Idis dataset, we provide the image generation model with a structured text prompt describing the target class and the distractor type to be inserted.
+To generate each distractor-conditioned sample in the Idis-perception, we provide the image generation model with a structured text prompt describing the target class and the distractor type to be inserted.
 The generic prompt template is shown below:

 For example, if the target class is \texttt{dog} and the distractor category is the conflicting class \texttt{bird}, the instantiated prompt becomes: